 MIRA Safety is proud to offer our new MIRA Tactical Level IV Body Armor to police, military personnel, independent security contractors, and US-based civilians.
 It’s what we wear.

-UHMWPE plates must not be exposed to 150℉ temperatures for prolonged periods.
+UHMWPE plates must not be exposed to temperatures higher than 150°F for prolonged periods.
 Extended exposure to extreme heat can potentially compromise the plate’s integrity and reduce its protective abilities.
-Please note that this is a conservative figure, and it’s unlikely that you even be able to find 150℉ temperatures, but it’s worth noting that your armor is best stored in a cool, dry, dark place away from extreme heat.
+It’s unlikely that you will encounter temperatures that high, but it’s best to store your armor in a cool, dry, dark place away from high heat.

 MIRA Tactical Level 4 Body Armor FAQs